Skip to Content

 When you might only need iCloud or OneDrive

-You can use OneDrive instead of iCloud on your iPhone.
+OneDrive can be used instead of iCloud on your iPhone.
 The files you save to OneDrive (including the iPhone camera roll) can be accessed via the web and from all the devices installed with OneDrive.

 This includes Mac computers, other iPhones, iPad, Windows PCs, and Android devices.